top of page

 A passion for superlative ingredients spans every inch of the seasonal, fresh menu -- from the corn-fed Sterling Silver steaks to the New Zealand Ora King salmon.
 Aged a minimum of 28 days, each steak is at the top one percent of choice and prime and personally inspected before being allowed into the restaurant.

-The most requested starters are the cast iron skillet of warm spinach and artichoke dip as well as the calamari.
-The 8-ounce filet mignon, 16-ounce ribeye, cedar-planked salmon and steak burger with truffle fries are the most popular entrées among palates, says Hunt Club manager Martha Militello, who adds that few can pass on the menu’s divine crème brûlée and tiramisu.
-Patrons also embrace the Club’s thematic specials -- including the Monday and Saturday prime rib and Tailspin Tuesday lobster tail dinners -- as well as daily happy hour from 4-6pm.
+The most requested starters are the ahi tuna tartare and hand-breaded calamari.
+The 10-ounce filet mignon, 16-ounce ribeye, cedar-planked salmon and Wagyu burger with truffle fries are the most popular entrées among palates.
+Hunt Club manager Nikki Wales adds that few can pass on the menu’s divine crème brûlée and house-made seasonal desserts.

 bottom of page